Brian-Pho/Textbook-Notes/content/posts/other/quotes/index.md

 - Think about yourself first.
 You’re no good to others if you aren’t good to yourself.
 - They're not looking for a story that tells them who they are.
 They already know who they are.
 They're here because they want a glimpse of who they could be. - **Ford, Westworld**
 - You were comforted by your future self. - **Kubera**
-- Be the change that you wish to see in the world.
+- Be the change that you wish to see in the world. - **Mahatma Gandhi**
-- The world is changed by your example, not by your opinion.
+- The world is changed by your example, not by your opinion. - **Paulo Coelho**
 - The child who is not embraced by the village will burn it down to feel its warmth.
 - Don't make this hard on me, I'm already hard on myself. - **TELYKast, Somebody Else**
-- When you're 20 you care what everyone thinks, when you're 40 you stop caring what everyone thinks, when you're 60 you realize no one was ever thinking about you in the first place.
+- When you're 20 you care what everyone thinks, when you're 40 you stop caring what everyone thinks, when you're 60 you realize no one was ever thinking about you in the first place. - **Reddit**
-- Every action you take is a vote for the type of person you wish to become.
+- Every action you take is a vote for the type of person you wish to become. - **James Clear**
 - Never make fun of someone for things they can't change.
 - You do not follow me because I am the strongest.
 Pax is.
 You do not follow me because I am the brightest.
 Mustang is.
 You follow me because you do not know where you are going.
 I do. - **Darrow, Red Rising**
 - Respect yourself enough to walk away anything that no longer serves you, grows you or makes you happy.
 - Remember you’ll always regret what you didn’t do rather than what you did.
 - I want to know who they were, help them be who they are, and be there for who they will be.
+- These mountains that you are carrying, you were only supposed to climb. - **Najwa Zebian**
+- Some people die at 25 and aren't buried until 75. - **Benjamin Franklin**

 ## Mastery